awslabs/data-solutions-framework-on-aws/framework/src/utils/README.md

 [example customization cfn](./examples/customization-cfn.lit.ts)

-[//]: # (utils.custom-resources)
 # Create custom resources with the DsfProvider

 DSF provides an internal construct named `DsfProvider` to facilitate the creation of custom resources in DSF constructs.
 The `DsfProvider` construct handles the undifferentiated tasks for you so you can focus on the custom resource logic.
 This construct is an opinionated implementation of the [CDK Custom Resource Provider Framework](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib-readme.html#the-custom-resource-provider-framework).
 It creates:

 * A custom resource provider to manage the entire custom resource lifecycle
 * An onEvent Lambda function from the provided code to perform actions you need in your custom resource
 * An optional isComplete Lambda function from the provided code when using [asynchronous custom resources](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.custom_resources-readme.html#asynchronous-providers-iscomplete)
+* The `onEvent` and `isComplete `Lambda functions are scoped down through a resource policy to be invoked only by the `Provider`.
 * CloudWatch Logs log groups for each Lambda function
 * IAM roles for each Lambda function and associated permissions